-You could either model your ads based on a successful brand or you could try to create something from your own ideas.
+You can either model your ads based on a successful brand or try to create something from your own ideas.

 This is what we recommend to our clients based on Facebook’s new Power5.
-If you are interested in getting your personalized Facebook ads strategy, you can hit the button “GET PROPOSAL” at the end of this article.
+If you are interested in getting your personalized Facebook ads strategy, you can hit the button “GET PROPOSAL” which is everywhere on our website.

 Facebook ads can feel like winning the lottery or diving into a black hole.
-The reasons are, you can spend as much as you want and still find it hard to make a profit.
+The reason is, you can spend as much as you want and still find it hard to make a profit.

 This is why we’ve created a list of Facebook ads we think will truly help inspire your path towards crafting profitable Facebook ads creative.